SoftwarePlumbersOss/rur-js/README.md

 getRegistry(Accessor).register("users", new BaseAccessor(config, ['users']));
 ```

-Is enough to create a 'users' reducer which will hold information about multiple users.
-The configuration can be expanded to include specifications for
+Is enough to create a 'users' reducer which will hold information about multiple users (because we specified the type as a RECORDSET).
+The
-fields, field groups, validations, and so on, but none of this is actually required; by default fields are optional and unvalidated and any name can
+configuration can be expanded to include specifications for fields, field groups, validations, and so on, but none of this is actually
-be used for a field.
-Wherever possible, sensible defaults have been defined.
+required; by default fields are optional and unvalidated and any name can be used for a field.
+Wherever possible, sensible defaults
+have been defined.

 ### Recomposable reads and updates